Continuous Glucose Monitoring for Diabetes in Hemodialysis Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-What data supports the effectiveness of continuous glucose monitoring (CGM) for diabetes in hemodialysis patients?
+What evidence suggests that continuous glucose monitoring is effective for diabetes in hemodialysis patients?

 Are You a Good Fit for This Trial?